Tebmer/IITGamePrediction/README.md

 The poster of our project is shown as follows, and for more details, please see the file `Poster.pdf`.

-If you think this project is interesting, please start it.
+If you think this project is interesting, please star it.
 Thanks!
 <img src="poster.png" align=center width="80%">